MarketScope for Unified Communications for the SMB Market, North America

 - Requested and analyzed UC RFPs (one for a 50-user implementation and one for a 250-user implementation) from each vendor

 - Conducted vendor interviews

 - Conducted financial ratings of vendors according to Gartner's financial rating tool

-This MarketScope is different from the existing Gartner UC Magic Quadrant because it focuses strictly on those offerings aimed at the needs and requirements of SMBs.
-The UC Magic Quadrant focuses on solutions for upper-midsize businesses, large businesses, very large businesses and multinational corporations.
+This MarketScope is different from the existing Gartner UC Magic Quadrant because it focuses specifically on those offerings aimed at the requirements of SMBs.
+The UC Magic Quadrant focuses on solutions for large businesses and multinational corporations.
 However, there is some overlap in vendors and offerings between the two reports (see "Magic Quadrant for Unified Communications").
 In addition, this MarketScope is focused on premises-based UC offerings, as opposed to the service-based offerings covered in the UC as a service (UCaaS) Magic Quadrant (see "Magic Quadrant for Unified Communications as a Service, North America" for more information).

 SMB purchasing criteria for UC are based on preferences for solutions that: